 3. Back to School

 Typically run during the summer period of August to September (although it can begin earlier), the Back to School period is a perfect time for retailers to target parents and students who are in the market for a new system to deal with their educational needs.
 Deals on laptops are especially prevalent during this period as they make for great college and university purchases.
+Stay prepared for such deals by researching the best Windows laptops beforehand.

 Many retailers, like Microsoft, Apple, and Sony, will also give exclusive discounts to actual students.
 These deals are usually available on presentation of a student ID or a valid academic email address.
 Apple even extends their educational pricing to teachers and parents buying for their children.